peatiscoding/pymongo-document-modeling/README.rst

 -------------

 Once you have installed ``pymongo-document-modeling`` module.
 Now you can start configure your pymongo.
-Simply create a configuration file called ``pymongo-connectors.ini`` and add 'default' section in.
-Then state ``connection_string`` and ``database_name`` keys with your values.
+To state the configuration file, first prepare your config.

-Here is a dirty example.
+Here is a dirty example of configuration file.

 .. code:: python